 Spike Lee publicly criticized Tarantino for the frequent use of the word "nigger" in the film.
 Samuel L. Jackson, previously a frequent Lee collaborator, defended Tarantino in the press.
 Miramax chairman Harvey Weinstein called Lee in an attempt to mediate between him and Tarantino, but Lee refused to speak with Tarantino.

 Quentin Tarantino met Robert Forster in a restaurant and handed him the script, saying "You're going to do this, and that's all there is to it".
 Forster was naturally thrilled, having had a major career slump.
 This film saw him come back in a big way, even landing an Oscar nomination.

 Pam Grier didn't expect her long-time friend Sid Haig to play the judge.
-She started to burst out laughing as she was surprised by Haig because they both starred together in a number of exploitation films, by which this film's style was influenced.
+She started to burst out laughing, as she was surprised by Haig because they both starred together in several exploitation films, by which this film's style was influenced.